| Atopic Eczema or Atopic Dermatitis

 Various modalities of treatment are available with continued research in this field

 Management of atopic dermatitis has changed in the last few years.
 A recently trained allergist can develop a plan to make you or your child completely symptom-free.
 Preventative management is stressed including good skin care, decreased exposure to “triggers,” decreased itching, and keeping skin hydrated.
-Medications including topical corticosteroids, oral antibiotics, topical calcineurin inhibitors or oral corticosteroids are used for acute atopic eczema flares, depending on the severity of the symptoms.
+Medications including topical corticosteroids, oral antibiotics, topical calcineurin inhibitors or oral corticosteroids, with or without use of Biologics, (eg: dupixent) are used for acute atopic eczema flares, depending on the severity of the symptoms.
 Long term management includes barrier restoration, flare prevention by allergen avoidance and allergen immunotherapy, only if its correct for you.

 The Allergy Group – Friendly, capable and experienced